TheSethRose/X-Pilot/docs/tweepy-v2-working-with-tweets.md

     # Find the author
     author = next((user for user in quotes.includes["users"] if user.id == quote.author_id), None)
     username = author.username if author else "unknown"

     print(f"@{username}: {quote.text}")
     print("---")
 ```

 ## Working with Media

-Note: For media uploads with the Twitter API v2, you need to use the v1.1 media upload endpoint and then reference the media ID in your v2 tweet creation.
+Note: For media uploads with the 𝕏 API v2, you need to use the v1.1 media upload endpoint and then reference the media ID in your v2 tweet creation.

 ```python
 import tweepy